 Patients wearing the harness and data recorder are advised to stay away from large radio transmitters (e.g. TV transmission towers) and are advised not to visit airports and major shopping centres where the harness could trigger security screening equipment.

-If you have any questions or need advice please consult your doctor or contact the room using the contact details as above.
+If you have any questions or need advice please contact our rooms or specialist (if after hours) using the contact form.